 The idea of learning styles began in the 1970s, where a growing literature and industry posited that learners have specific, individualized ways of learning the work best for them.
-There are many different theories of learning styles, including ones that classify people as visual, auditory, or tactile learners, or ones that outline different cognitive approaches people take in their learning.
+This teaching tip discusses the distinction between learning styles and learning preferences, and summarizes the Solomon-Felder index of learning styles.

 The research on learning styles